FreeCAD/FreeCAD/src/Mod/CAM/Path/Tool/assets/README.md

 and a ToolBit requires a ToolBitShape (which is a FreeCAD model).

-## Development
+## Challenges

-The biggest challenge was that all CAM objects are big monoliths that handle everything: in-memory data, serialization, storage.
+In the current codebase, CAM objects are monoliths that handle everything: in-memory data, serialization, deserialization, storage.
 They are tightly coupled to files, and make assumptions about how other objects are stored.

 Examples:

 - Tool bits have "File" attributes that they use to collect dependencies such as ToolBit files and shape files.
+- It also writes directly to the disk.
-- GuiToolBit has serialization code directly in UI functions
+- GuiToolBit performs serialization directly in UI functions.

-### Progress
+- ToolBits could not be created without an active document.

+As the code base grows, separation of concerns becomes more important.
+Managing dependencies between asset becomes a hassle if every object tries to resolve them in their own way.

+# Solution

 The main effort went into two key areas:

 1. **The generic AssetManager:**
-    - **Manages dependencies** including detection of cyclic dependencies
     - **Manages storage** while existing FreeCAD tool library file structures retained
+    - **Manages dependencies** including detection of cyclic dependencies, deep vs. shallow fetching
     - **Manages threading** for asynchronous storage, while FreeCAD objects are assembled in the main UI thread
     - **Defining a generic asset interface** that classes can implement to become "storable"

-2. **Refactoring exiting CAM objects for clear separation of concerns:**
+2. **Refactoring existing CAM objects for clear separation of concerns:**
     - **View**: Should handle user interface only.
-I removed existing file system access methods, but went minimally invasive here, so the UI code is largely unchanged.
-There is still legacy code left.
+Existing file system access methods were removed.
     - **Object Model**: In-memory representation of an object, for example a ToolBit, Icon, or a ToolBitShape.
-I finished the work of for ToolBitShape and icons by giving them `from_bytes()` and `to_bytes()` methods; the objects do no longer need to know where they are stored.
+By giving all classes `from_bytes()` and `to_bytes()` methods; the objects no longer need to handle storage themselves.
+    - **Storage**: Persisting an object to a file system, database system, or API.
+This is now handled by the AssetManager
     - **Serialization** A serialization protocol needs to be defined.
 This will allow for better import/export mechanisms in the future
-    - **Storage**: Persisting an object to a file system or database

-FreeCAD is now fully usable with the changes in place, but only ToolBitShape and icons are managed by the AssetManager.
+FreeCAD is now fully usable with the changes in place.
+Work remains to be done on the serializers.

-### What's next

-- ToolBits need to be refactored for better separation of concerns.
-- Library objects need to adopt the Asset interface

-At that point, the storage of existing objects would be complete and unified.

-### Potential future extensions

-- Adding a generic AssetManager UI, to allow for browsing and searching stores for all kinds of assets (Machines, Fixtures, Libraries, Tools, Shapes, Post Processors, ...).
-- Adding a GitStore, to connect to things like the FreeCAD library.
-- Adding an HttpStore for connectivity to online databases.

-## API usage example
+## Asset Manager API usage example

 ```python
 import pathlib